Please note that Library policies are intended to help maintain an environment that is conducive to study and research.

 When instructional sessions are not scheduled, this facility is open for general computer use.
 Hours when the facility is reserved for instructional purposes will be posted each week.
 The Library reserves the right to revise this weekly listing more frequently if the need should arise.
-General use of the computers is on a first come first served basis and subject to the terms of the Library Computer Use Policy.
+General use of the computers is on a first come first served basis and subject to the terms of the Library Computer Use Policy noted above.
 There are no printers in the Andersen Library instructional spaces.
 Print jobs from computers in the Andersen Library instructional spaces can be released and printed using any print release station in the other parts of the Library.

 During the lab's reserved times, all students currently in the lab who are not part of a scheduled class will be asked to leave.
 Students in the middle of an online quiz or exam when a scheduled reservation time begins will need to start over on a public computer.
 It is the responsibility of the student to ascertain that enough open time is available in the lab before beginning an online quiz or exam.
 The Library is not responsible for quizzes or exams that cannot be saved.
 Because the lab serves as an open computer lab during non-instruction times, it is not possible for students to use the lab's LCD projector or other instruction equipment to practice group presentations.
 This equipment is for Library staff or other Library-approved instruction use only.
 Students can reserve a first-floor collaboratory, or check out LCD projectors and other presentation equipment from the Library's Circulation Desk for use in the Library's group study rooms.